basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

         }
         return pA;

-        // Note: In the case lists do not intersect, the pointers for A and B
+        // Note: In the case, lists do not intersect, the pointers for A and B
-        // will still line up in the 2nd iteration, just that here won't be
+        // will still line up in the 2nd iteration, just that there won't be
         // a common node down the list and both will reach their respective ends
         // at the same time.
 So pA will be NULL in that case.
     }